• Skip to primary navigation

 Bags of spinach displayed in a supermarket.

-Here are some helpful tips when picking out your fresh spinach or raw spinach:
+Here are some helpful tips when picking out your fresh or raw spinach:

-• When buying prepackaged spinach at the grocery store, always check the expiration date on the bag and make sure that you're not buying some spinach leaves with an expiration date that's too soon.
+• When buying prepackaged at the grocery store, always check the expiration date on the bag and make sure that you're not buying with an expiration date that's too soon.

-• If you're buying your fresh spinach with other salad greens at the farmer’s market, get it home for proper storage as soon as possible to reduce your risk fo bacteria growth maintaining the best quality possible of your spinach whole leaves.
+• If you're buying your fresh spinach with other salad greens at the farmer’s market, get it home for proper storage as soon as possible to reduce your risk fo bacteria growth.

-Spinach fun facts: California is the biggest producer of spinach in the United States, followed by Arizona, New Jersey, and Texas.
+Fun Facts: California is the biggest producer of spinach in the United States, followed by Arizona, New Jersey, and Texas.
 Raw spinach actually comes in three varieties but most people don't realize that.
-You can find spinach that's savoy, semi savoy, and flat-leaf.
+You can find varieties that's savoy, semi savoy, and flat-leaf.

-And, you can always freeze your spinach leaves in a plastic zipper bag with the air removed, in the freezer for even longer shelf life of your spinach.
+And, you can always freeze your leaves in a plastic zipper bag with the air removed, in the freezer for even longer shelf life.

 ©Watch Learn Eat.
 All content and images are copyright protected, and are not to be used or republished without prior permission.